varletjs/rattail/docs/general/is-symbol.md

 # isSymbol

-Determine whether the input value is a symbol
+Determine whether the input value is a `symbol`.

 ### Usage